microsoft/playwright/docs/src/codegen.md

 import LiteYouTube from '@site/src/components/LiteYouTube';

 Playwright comes with the ability to generate tests for you as you perform actions in the browser and is a great way to quickly get started with testing.
 Playwright will look at your page and figure out the best locator, prioritizing [role, text and test id locators](./locators.md).
-If the generator finds multiple elements matching the locator, it will improve the locator to make it resilient and uniquely identify the target element.
+If the generator finds multiple elements matching the locator, it will improve the locator to make it resilient that uniquely identify the target element.

 ## Generate tests in VS Code
 * langs: js

-Install the VS Code extension and generate tests dirctly from VS Code.
+Install the VS Code extension and generate tests directly from VS Code.
 The extension is available on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
 Check out our guide on [getting started with VS Code](./getting-started-vscode.md).

 <LiteYouTube
     id="LM4yqrOzmFE"